Skip to main content

 Common Questions

 Coffee does not cause cancer based on current evidence.
 In 2016, the WHO reclassified coffee as non-carcinogenic.
-Coffee is actually associated with lower risk of liver, endometrial, and possibly colorectal cancers in large cohort studies.
+Coffee is associated with lower risk of liver, endometrial, and possibly colorectal cancers in large cohort studies.

 Filtered coffee is better for your heart than unfiltered coffee.
 Paper filters trap cafestol and kahweol, oils that raise LDL cholesterol.
 Paper-filtered coffee delivers the antioxidant benefit without the lipid hit.